 - Legend of the Five Rings is named after a Real Life example of this trope, but the setting also has Akodo's Leadership, a comprehensive treatise on strategy and tactics that was a major part of Toku's rise from peasant to general.

-- In Gilbert & Sullivan's Ruddigore, the heroine of Rose Maybud was raised from birth by a "little book of etiquette," the contents of which are never known except that Rose herself is an expert in all matters of propriety as a result.
+- In Gilbert & Sullivan's Ruddigore, the heroine, Rose Maybud, was raised from birth by a "little book of etiquette," the contents of which are never known (apart from the times when Rose quotes from the book) except that Rose herself is an expert in all matters of propriety as a result.

 - Similar to the Sharpe example, the song A British Tar from H.M.S.
 Pinafore is a list of guidelines on how to be a model sailor in the British Navy, written by a First Lord of the Admiralty who had never so much as set foot on a ship until his appointment to that role.

 - As with card games and board games listed above, guidebooks for video games are very frequently this, literally so in the case of realtime strategy games.

 - The Mass Effect Series' Asari justicar code contains many instructions for virtually any situation a justicar might encounter.
 On the surface, it is very black and white, but, as Samara proves, it can be manipulated to reach a desired outcome.

 - The Carlson & Peeters military manual from Beyond Good & Evil.
 Double H's characteristic idiosyncrasy is that he quotes from it all the time, offering such advice as "If you can't go through a door, go around it!" and "W.W.T.A.O.!
 We Work Together As One!"
 You do eventually get to see a portion of the book in digital form, from a chapter that deals with "Defense and Detection".

 - The hints and tips on Battle for Wesnoth's main game screen are attributed to various Fictional Document sources, including tactical manuals and characters' journals.